biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 ## CSS selectors

-In order to apply a certain style to your HTML elements, you first need to locate that HTML element in your website.
-The way we do it is by using CSS selectors.
+In order to apply a certain style to an HTML element, you first need to locate that element in your website.
+The way we locate HTML elements is by using CSS selectors.

 We will have a look at three CSS selectors.

-1. `id` selectors
+1. `id` selector
     You can use this selector if the HTML element you want to style has the `id` attribute.
-The style will apply to this element only.
+The style will ONLY apply to the HTML element that has this id.

     ```HTML
     <div id="content">